By Molly Patrick

 Today’s whole food plant based recipe will very likely be one of your new staples – it’s definitely one of mine.

-- Drain and rinse the garbanzo beans, place them into the food processor and pulse several times, just until the beans are mashed up.
-Do not over process into a paste.
+- Drain and rinse the chickpeas and place them into a food processor.
+Pulse several times, just until the beans are mashed up.
+Do not over process or you'll have hummus.

-- Transfer the beans to a large mixing bowl along with the onion, parsley, celery, green onion, lemon juice, dulse and salt.
+- Transfer the beans to a large mixing bowl and add the celery, onion, parsley, green onion, lemon juice, dulse flakes, and salt.

 Wishing you a happy week.
 May it be filled with making food choices that will help your soul house, not hurt it.